RanRhoads84/debgpt7.8-with-vectorDB/README.md

   Make sure to specify `--ollama_model` to the one being served by the ollama service you point to with `--ollama_base_url`.

+* `vllm`: Connects with a vllm service instance.
+  See https://docs.vllm.ai/en/latest/ for more information.
+  This is a OpenAI-API compatible self-hosted service.

 * `zmq`: Connects with the built-in ZMQ backend.
   The ZMQ backend is provided for self-hosted LLM inference server.
 This implementation is very light weight, and not compatible with the OpenAI API.